 B. Altered Precipitation Patterns and Water Availability Significant shifts in precipitation regimes have been observed globally.
 Areas such as the Mediterranean Basin, southern Africa, and parts of South America have recorded decreased annual rainfall over the past century.
 Conversely, parts of northern Europe and central Asia have seen increased precipitation levels.
 Precipitation changes affect terrestrial ecosystems by altering soil moisture levels, river flows, and groundwater recharge (Weltzin et.al., 2003).
 Reduced precipitation in the southwestern United States has led to prolonged droughts that stress vegetation and lead to reduced carbon uptake.
 Decreasing snowpack and accelerated glacial melting have critical implications for ecosystems reliant on meltwater.
 The Himalayan glaciers, for example, lost mass at an average rate of 0.3 meters water equivalent per year between 2000 and 2016.
 This trend reduces downstream water availability during dry seasons, impacting both plant and animal life.

 C. Shifts in Vegetation and Habitat Structure Warming temperatures and precipitation anomalies are altering vegetation composition and biome boundaries (Snyder et.al., 2004).
 Boreal forests are shifting poleward, and temperate grasslands are experiencing encroachment by woody shrubs.
 Species composition within ecosystems is also changing.
-Studies from North American forests have recorded a decline in cold-adapted tree species like spruce and fir, while deciduous species such as oaks and maples are becoming more dominant.
-These structural changes affect habitat availability for fauna.
+Studies from North American forests have recorded a decline in cold-adapted tree species like spruce and fir, while deciduous species such as oaks and maples are becoming more dominant, leading to affect habitat availability for fauna.
 As forests transition to more drought-tolerant species, dependent wildlife such as certain bird and insect species must adapt, migrate, or face local extinction.

 D. Increased Frequency of Extreme Events (e.g., droughts, wildfires) Extreme climatic events such as droughts and wildfires are increasing in both frequency and intensity.
-Between 1984 and 2015, the area burned by wildfires in the western United States doubled due to warming and drying conditions.
+Between 1984 and 2015, the area burned by wildfires in the western United States has doubled due to warming and drying conditions.
 Droughts significantly affect plant productivity, leading to reduced biomass and altered nutrient cycling.
 The 2003 European drought reduced net primary productivity across the continent by 30%, equivalent to reversing four years of carbon sequestration.
 Wildfires alter soil composition, reduce biodiversity, and create feedback loops that can increase atmospheric CO₂ levels.
 Post-fire landscapes often become dominated by invasive species, leading to further ecological degradation.

-E. Phenological Changes in Ecosystem Dynamics Phenology the timing of biological events has shifted significantly due to climate change (Piao et.al., 2019).
+E. Phenological Changes in Ecosystem Dynamics Phenology the timing of biological events has shifted significantly due to climate change (Piao et al., 2019).
 Long-term data sets show earlier onset of spring events, such as leaf unfolding and bird migration, by 2.3 to 5.1 days per decade in temperate zones.
 Disruption in phenological synchrony can have cascading effects.
 Earlier flowering of plants without corresponding shifts in pollinator activity can reduce reproductive success.
 Similarly, mismatch between insect emergence and bird breeding can affect chick survival rates.
 These changes challenge ecosystem resilience and productivity, as species interactions become increasingly desynchronized, leading to reduced ecological stability over time.

 III.
 Behavioural Responses of Terrestrial Mammals to Climate Change